JK-Incorporated/.github/profile/README.md

 According to the README file on the EYN-DOS GitHub repository, the software includes a range of tools and features designed to make using a computer easier and more efficient.
 These tools include a file manager, a text editor, a calculator, and a task manager, among others.
 EYN-DOS is known for its user-friendly interface and comprehensive documentation and support materials.

 The company is currently led by Kian Gentry, who has been with J.K.
 Incorporated since its founding.
-Other notable employees include Ian Greeves and Kamil Makuch.
+Other notable employees include Ian Greeves and John Doe.
 Jacob Fargi, a co-founder of the company, left J.K.
 Incorporated in 2019.

 J.K.
 Incorporated is known for its commitment to creating user-friendly products that make using computers easier and more accessible.
 The company's focus on customer satisfaction and excellent support has made it a trusted name in the software industry and a popular choice among home computer users.